Are you feeling stuck when trying to come up with ideas for your blog?

-For example with this article, I started with the format.
-I brainstormed the ideas of the different type of content I wanted on the list.
+For example, with this article, I started with the format.
+I brainstormed the ideas of the different types of content I wanted on the list.
 Then, I went back and wrote about each type of content.
-It made writing today’s article easy and time effective.
+It made writing today’s article easy and time-effective.
 I’m a big fan of easy and time effectiveness.

 - Problem Solving

 The problem-solving article is another favorite of mine.
-It is a favorite because it makes me think about what type of problems my readers and/or potential customers are having and then I get to be the one who answers their questions.
-It also goes really great with what we know about Google’s new search algorithm, Hummingbird.
+It is a favorite because it makes me think about what type of problems my readers and potential customers are having. and then I get to be the one who answers their questions.
+It also goes great with what we know about Google’s new search algorithm, Hummingbird.